José Ángel Gurría: Secretary-General of OECD

 In 2005, Gurría emerged at the head of a crowded field of candidates, including former Polish Prime Minister Marek Belka, to succeed Donald Johnston of Canada as the OECD secretary general.
 In the process, he underwent about 150 interviews in all member countries over the several months to win the backing of governments and OECD officials.
 During his initial two terms, countries such as Chile, Estonia, and Israel joined the organization.
 On 26 May 2015, the 34 member countries of the OECD decided to renew Gurría's mandate for the period 2016–2021.

-Since 2010, Gurría has been also serving as a Commissioner for the Broadband Commission for Digital Development which leverages broadband technologies as a key enabler for social and economic development.
+Since 2010, Gurría has also been serving as a Commissioner for the Broadband Commission for Digital Development which leverages broadband technologies as a key enabler for social and economic development.
 He also belonged to the United Nations Secretary General’s Global Advisory Board on Water and Sanitation, chaired by former Prime Minister Ryutaro Hashimoto of Japan.